Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 2. To use the STT library and create an STT handle, create a new instance of the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.

     The instance is used to launch other STT methods.
-After the instance has been created, the STT state changes to `Created`.
+After the instance has been created, the STT state changes to `Created`:

-    > **Note**
+    > [!NOTE]
 	> STT is not thread-safe and depends on the Ecore main loop.
 Implement STT within the Ecore main loop and do not use it in a thread.

     ```csharp